oguzkopan/teletext/README.md

-# Modern Teletext (DeadText)
+# 🎃 Modern Teletext (DeadText) - Kiroween Edition 🎃

-> Resurrecting the classic teletext broadcast technology with modern capabilities
+> Resurrecting the classic teletext broadcast technology with modern capabilities and Halloween spirit!

+**🏆 Kiroween Hackathon 2024 - Category: Resurrection 🧟‍♂️**

-A nostalgic web application that faithfully recreates the 40×24 character grid interface and three-digit page navigation of 1970s-era teletext services (like BBC Ceefax and ORACLE), enhanced with contemporary features including live API integrations, AI-powered assistance, interactive games, and authentic CRT visual effects.
+A nostalgic web application that faithfully recreates the 40×24 character grid interface and three-digit page navigation of 1970s-era teletext services (like BBC Ceefax and ORACLE), enhanced with contemporary features including live API integrations, AI-powered assistance, interactive games, authentic CRT visual effects, and a **spooky Halloween theme** for the Kiroween Hackathon!

 ## ✨ Features